 After my surgery, I was not sent to physical therapy.
 The doctors sent me home with exercises and put under the care of a physical therapist who communicated with me via the internet.
 The therapist would ask a series of questions about my progress and pain level then make recommendations regarding my treatment.
 Like the good patient that I always am, I did all my exercises as prescribed.
 Before long, I was released from therapy.
 I was free to continue with my life the way it was before surgery.

 This was wonderful.
 I was still in pain but that was to be expected.
 However, despite getting the OK to resume normal activity, I was afraid to go back to the gym.
 I knew my level of “normal activity” was not on par with that of most people who get hip replacements.
 First of all, I was not quite 50 let alone 70.
 I also spent years lifting weights, participating in triathlons and 50-mile walks for charity.
 In many ways, I wasn’t even your typical 50-year-old.
-For God’s sake, I jumped out of a plane for my 50th Birthday.
+For God’s sake, I jumped out of a plane for my 50th

 3 years have passed since my hip replacement and I have never really gotten back to the gym.
 I was afraid I was going to overdo it and injure myself yet again.
 And eventually, that fear went away but by that time I was out of the habit.
 I have spent the last two years or more struggling to get back to the gym.
 I’ve gained a bit of weight ( I was never a skinny person) but mostly I am out of shape.
 For the first time in my life, I am struggling to do even 5 push-ups.
 I know that this may not be a huge deal to many women but for me, it’s a big deal.

-Part of my struggle to commit to going back to the gym was the thoughts that I was never going to be the woman I was at 30 or 40.
+Part of my struggle to commit to going back to the gym was the thought that I was never going to be the woman I was at 30 or 40.
 This is just silly reasoning.
 It shouldn’t be about that.
 It should be about being the fittest we can be at 30, 40, 50 or whatever our age.
-I need to remind myself that I want to be the fittest 53-year-old version of me.
+I need to remind myself that I want to be the fittest 53-year-old version of myself.
 I’m hoping this shift in thinking does the trick for me.

 I was totally kick-ass at 40.
 When I reach 60 and beyond, I want people to look at me and aspire to be me when they get to my age.
 I see videos of Ruth Bader Ginsberg in the gym and want to be doing the same when I’m her age.
 I want to be able to travel and continue my adventures as long as I am able.
 And the better physical condition I am in, the longer I will be able to do so.
 It’s really that simple.